The Cannon Group, Inc.: 1979–1987: Golan-Globus era

-1986–1989: Later years

 By 1986, output reached an apex with 43 films in one year.
 Golan remained chairman of the board, while Globus served as president.
-In 1986, Cannon attempted to produce film adaptations of the stage plays Zorba and American Buffalo, but these films were never materialized.
-On April 23, 1986, Cannon Television, the television division of the Cannon Group, had eyeing the network television, syndication and cable markets, with action series being offered to dominate Cannon's television slate, and offered television versions of the Cannon hit features The Delta Force and American Ninja.
-On April 30, 1986, Cannon had won the bid to distribute Roman Polanski's newest film Pirates, which was set for debut on July 11, 1986, to 2,000 screens, which had beaten Metro-Goldwyn-Mayer and De Laurentiis Entertainment Group.
-That year, the company attempted plans to do a series of fairy tales to follow Rumpelstiltskin with a total of 12 fairy tale films planned by the studio as part of the Cannon Movie Tales series, but Cannon wound up releasing a few of the fairy tales.
+That year, Cannon attempted to produce film adaptations of the stage plays Zorba and American Buffalo, but these films never materialized.
+Another film project that ultimately never materialized was a live-action film based on Barbie, with a planned plotline concerning the eponymous doll showing her owner that her dreams could come true.
+Warner Bros. would eventually release a live-action film based on the property in 2023.
+Other areas of interest included plans for television adaptation of Cannon properties, and following up their adaptation of Rumpelstiltskin with a total of 12 fairy tale films as the Cannon Movie Tales series; Cannon wound up releasing only a few of the fairy tales.

 Film critic Roger Ebert said of Golan-Globus in 1987, "no other production organization in the world today—certainly not any of the seven Hollywood 'majors'—has taken more chances with serious, marginal films than Cannon."

 That year, Cannon gained its greatest artistic success: its 1986 Dutch production The Assault won the 1987 Academy Award for Best Foreign Language Film and a Golden Globe Award for Best Foreign Language Film.
 Meanwhile, Otello, based on the opera of the same name, also received a Golden Globe nomination that year.

-Golan and Cannon Films were famous for making huge announcements and over-promoting films that did not live up to expectations—or even exist.
+Golan and Cannon Films tended to over-promote films that did not live up to expectations.
 For instance, Lifeforce (1985) was to be "the cinematic sci-fi event of the '80s" and Masters of the Universe (1987) was dubbed "the Star Wars of the '80s."
 Diversifying from film production, Cannon had begun purchasing film distributors and movie theaters.
-The purchases ranged from European companies (Thorn EMI Screen Entertainment, Tuschinski Theatres, a 49-screen theater chain in the Netherlands, and the 53-screen Cannon Cinema Italia) to the sixth-largest chain in the United States, 425-screen "marginally profitable" Commonwealth Theaters.
+The purchases ranged from European companies (Thorn EMI Screen Entertainment, Tuschinski Theatres, a 49-screen theater chain in the Netherlands, and the 53-screen Cannon Cinema Italia) to the sixth-largest chain in the United States, the 425-screen "marginally profitable" Commonwealth Theaters.

-Spider-Man

-Additionally, Cannon owned the film rights to Spider-Man, and planned to make a Spider-Man film in the mid-1980s.
+In addition, Cannon also owned the film rights to Spider-Man, and planned to produce a Spider-Man film in the mid-1980s.
 Golan and Globus agreed to pay Marvel Comics $225,000 over the five-year option period, plus a percentage of the film's revenues.
 The rights would revert to Marvel if a film was not made by April 1990.
-Marvel and Sony would eventually complete a film in 2002 directed by Sam Raimi after the rights had been resecured.
+Marvel and Sony would eventually complete and release a Spider-Man film in 2002 directed by Sam Raimi after the rights had been re-secured, following a lengthy and messy legal battle between Marvel, Sony and several other parties over the film rights.